NSW and Queensland on flood watch as Cyclone Uesi nears Australia

-A number of flood warnings remain in place for parts of New South Wales and Queensland as Cyclone Uesi churns out hefty swells along Australia’s east coast.
+There are flood warnings across NSW and Queensland as Cyclone Uesi stirs up hefty swells along Australia’s east coast.

-Heavy rainfall could see river and creek levels continue to rise as the category-three system, which is about 1400km off Australian shores, tracks south of New Caledonia.
+Heavy rain associated with the category-three system, which is about 1400 kilometres off Australian shore and tracking south of New Caledonia could mean rivers and creeks continue to rise.

 With flooding still posing a major threat to communities, people in NSW have been advised to take steps to avoid property damage ahead of further predicted rainfall.

-The Bureau of Meteorology said Cyclone Uesi won’t make landfall, but its effects will still be felt by coastal communities.
+The Bureau of Meteorology said Cyclone Uesi won’t make landfall in Australia, but its effects will be felt by coastal communities.

 Severe Tropical #CycloneUesi Cat 3 currently located 1400 km off the Aus coast, near New Caledonia.
 It's tracking south-southwest likely to enter Australian region as a Cat 1 Thur/Fri & weaken during the weekend.
 Not expected to make landfall. https://t.co/S4dyP1u5bA pic.twitter.com/vv0M7Flc2b